OxLAT Oxford Latin Teaching Scheme.

 • Providing the opportunity to learn about ancient history and literature

 Latin GCSE is different to other language options you might take at GCSE.
-The aim is not to learn to speak the languauge in the same way you might for French, German, or Spanish (although we do practice speaking Latin aloud), but to be able to read Latin texts and analyse them in ways similar to what you do in English literature at school, and to learn more about the culture and history of Ancient Rome.
+The aim is not to learn to speak the langauge in the same way you might for French, German, or Spanish (although we do practice speaking Latin aloud), but to be able to read Latin texts and analyse them in ways similar to what you do in English literature at school, and to learn more about the culture and history of Ancient Rome.
 There is no oral speaking exam: assessment is entirely via written examination.

 This written examination is comprised of three parts: